wheval/mip-dapp/README.md

 <img width="1024" height="500" alt="image" src="https://github.com/user-attachments/assets/9fe73372-a6b9-4867-b1e5-ab1833058567" />

-# MIP by Mediolano
+# MIP - My Intellectual Property

-MIP - My Intellectual Property - is a mobile app that allows users to publish their content onchain for free using their Google account, ensuring greater security and eliminating technical barriers for non-crypto natives.
+MIP is a mobile app that allows users to publish their content onchain for free using their Google account, ensuring greater security and eliminating technical barriers for non-crypto natives.

 Within seconds anyone can create an account with self-custody assets and start tokenizing content onchain -- simple, fast, and free.
 Built for the Integrity Web, MIP empowers intelligence giving creators protection, control and new frontiers.